alicebranq/alicebranq/README.md

 Web Developer based in Brazil 🦜

-Historian and Web Developer, I'm passionate about knowledge and discovering new things!
-I completed Resilia's *Full-stack Web Development* course in September 2022, and now I'm looking for new hands-on experiences to learn new skills and improve the ones I already have.
+History student and Developer, I'm passionate about knowledge and discovering new things!

+I've completed Resilia's *Full-stack Web Development* course in September 2022, and now I'm looking for new experiences to learn new skills and improve the ones I already have.

 Take your time and maybe you'll find something of interest here. 💕

 <!-- - 🔭 I’m currently working on [Kine Indie](https://github.com/mirnatetzner/Cine-Indie-Page)  -->
-- 🌱 I’m currently learning *TypeScript*, *Next.js* and *Python for Data Analytics*!
+- 🌱 I’m currently learning *TypeScript* and *Python for Data Analytics*!
 - 😄 Pronouns: she/her